March 25, 2021

-More than a gimmick: Benefits of VR that impact workplace training ROI
+More than a gimmick: Benefits of VR Training that impact your ROI

 Training in VR offers unique and exciting ways to learn new skills.
 But if you’re thinking of introducing immersive technologies into your company’s training portfolio, how can you ensure that it offers a viable, long term solution to your skills needs, rather than being seduced by gimmicky tech?